-Well this is a little better I think.
+This Ogunquit coast watercolor has been in the pipeline for a couple of years.
+And I think today was a success.
 This view is from a visit to Ogunquit a few years ago.
 I like the big sweep of rocks and snow with the house right at the top.
 The rocks were a bit of a challenge but it all came together.

 Still in Orchard Beach and a snowy picture of the ferris wheel.
 I wanted this to be somewhat subdued but maybe dialed it back too much.
 Has a nice touch to it though.

 The drawing.
 Oh the ellipses!
 And the perspective!
 Thankfully everything meshes together in the painting if painted loosely enough.

 Next the initial washes.
 A light sky and fairly grayed out tones for the buildings.
 The wheel is lightly touched in leaving areas of white to break up the lines.

 More darks to add some solidity to the structures and more detail in the wheel.
 Still keeping a light touch.

 The final thing.
 A little more detail on the fence and some loose work to define the foreground and we’re done.
 In hindsight I would probably have punched up the color a little more but I’m happy as is.